 In 2006, the United States Court of Appeals, 9th Circuit upheld the decision of the U.S. Department of Education to withhold federal funding from charters owned by for-profits.
+Leona was one of the unsuccessful plaintiffs.
 This decision meant that the Leona schools could not receive funding from federal sources such as IDEA or the CSP.
 According to Hall's report, in 2007, the founder and sole owner of the Leona Group LLC., Bill Coats, sold his ten privately owned Leona schools to the American Charter